Chicken Thigh Marinade

 • In a glass measuring cup or small bowl, whisk together 2 tablespoons extra virgin olive oil, 2 tablespoons low sodium soy sauce, 2 tablespoon honey, 1 tablespoon minced garlic, 1 teaspoon onion powder, ½ teaspoon kosher salt, and ¼ teaspoon black pepper until well combined.

-• Add the chicken thighs to a large storage bag (or large shallow dish), add the marinade, and toss evenly coat.
-Seal the bag or cover the dish and refrigerate.
-Allow to marinate for at least 1 hour or up to 24 hours, I personally find 6-12 hours is best.
-Do not marinate longer than 24 hours, or the chicken will begin to break down.
+• Allow the chicken thighs to marinate for at least 1 hour or up to 24 hours, I personally find 6-12 hours is best.
+Do not marinate longer than 24 hours or the chicken will begin to break down.

 • To Grill Marinated Chicken Thighs: When ready to cook the chicken, preheat a grill or grill plate over medium-high heat.
 Once the grill has heated, remove the chicken from the marinade and place the chicken on the grill.
 Discard the marinade.
 Cook for 5 minutes, flip and continue to cook for 6-7 minutes, or until the chicken reaches 185℉ (85℃).
 Remove from the grill, let rest for 5-10 minutes, then enjoy.